Become a CNA in Illinois

 - Criminal background history

-After submitting the application, a written competency exam will be issued to the applicant.
-If the applicant passes examination, their name will appear on the Health Care Worker Registry, and will therefore be eligible to perform as a CNA in Illinois.
+- After submitting the application, a written competency exam is issued to the applicant.
+If the applicant passes examination, their name is added to the Health Care Worker Registry, and they should be eligible to perform as a CNA in Illinois.